egovernments/DIGIT-OSS/core-services/egov-localization/README.md

 Localisation can be created with values of key, module and tenantid to which the value belongs to.
 The keys are unique accross the modules within a tenantid.

+Localisation can be search using combination of code , module, tenantid and locale where tenantid and locale are mandatory search criteria.

 ### Kafka Consumers